 - 1.10 On 14 May 2019, the Middleton St George Neighbourhood Area was designated by Darlington Borough Council.
 The plan area comprises the parish of Middleton St George, excluding land at Teesside International Airport, see figure 1.
 The process of preparing the plan began in the spring of 2019, when residents were asked for feedback on a draft vision and objectives for the plan.
-This was informed by earlier work undertaken by the former Middleton St George Parish Council that existed prior to parish boundary changes in 2016. - 1.11 Early engagement has informed the preparation of a pre-submission draft plan, which was subject to consultation from September to November 2020.
+This was informed by earlier work undertaken by the former Middleton St George Parish Council that existed prior to parish boundary changes in 2016. - 1.11 Early engagement informed the preparation of a pre-submission draft plan, which was subject to consultation from September to November 2020.
 The draft plan identified: - The context in which the plan has been prepared an overview of Middleton St George, the opportunities and challenges for the plan to address; - A positive vision for the future of the Middleton St George Neighbourhood Plan area; - How the vision of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.12 The period covered by the plan is to 2036, this aligns with the emerging Darlington Local Plan.
-During this period, the neighbourhood plan will be reviewed and updated where required. - 1.13 This submission draft neighbourhood plan is a revised version of the pre-submission draft plan (September 2020).
-It has been amended to take account of the representations received on the pre-submission draft plan.
-A consultation statement has been prepared, this sets out how engagement has informed the submission draft plan and is available on our website alongside the other background documents that have informed the preparation of this submission plan: http://middleton-st-george.org.uk/neighbourhood-plan/
+During this period, the neighbourhood plan will be reviewed and updated where required. - 1.13 The plan was amended to take account of the representations received on the pre-submission draft plan and submitted to Darlington Borough Council for examination.
+A consultation statement has been prepared, this sets out how engagement has informed the submission draft plan and is available on our website alongside the other background documents that have informed the preparation of the plan: http://middleton-st-george.org.uk/neighbourhood-plan/